noorncho/text-adventure/README.md

 # Text Adventure

+Escape, Explore and make a name in Little Kingdom.

 ## General Info

-This is a text adventure game built during week 9 of the _nology course.
+This is a text adventure game built during week 9 of the _nology course, using OOP in Java.

+The game can be run in the command line.

 ### Tech Stack